adrianrf/markdown-cv/index.md

 </div>

 ### Specialized in
-Transformational Leadership; Early-Stage Startups; Business Strategies; Strategic Partnerships; New Category Creation; Product/Service Launches

-### Research interests
-Categorization; Political Science; Sustainability; Transport Infrastructure Electrification; Distributed Energy Efficiency, Storage and Renewable Resources
+Transformational leadership; early-stage startups; business strategies; strategic partnerships; new category creation; product/service launches

 ## Occupation ##
 `2018–Present`
 __Two Birds, One Stone__, Mesa, AZ
 - CEO/Founder
-- Consulting & catalysing business and not-for-profit organisations and opportunities, with particular focus on smart marketing of sustainability technologies, renewable energy, & accelerating electrification of the transportation sector.
-I’m all about seeing & seizing those synergistic opportunities for a double-dip win-win, and driving to power a big triple bottom line!
+- Consulting & catalysing for-profit and not-for-profit organisations and opportunities, with particular focus on smart marketing of sustainability technologies, renewable energy, & accelerating electrification of the transportation sector.
+Focused on seeing & seizing those synergistic opportunities for win-wins, and driving to power the triple bottom line.

 ## Patents ##